sybila/pithya-core/README.md

  - ```--parallelism integer``` *default: runtime.avaialableProcessors* The maximum number of threads that are used for parallel computation (this is an upper bound, for some specific models/properties, the desired level of parallelism might not be achievable).
  - ```--z3-path filePath``` *default: z3* Relative or absolute path to the z3 command line executable.
- - ```--transition-preprocessing [true, false]``` *default: true* To speed up on-the-fly transition generator, parts of the transition system are evaluated before the verification starts.
-This might not be desirable when the model is very large, but the property is expected to require only small amount of explored state space.
-Use this flag to turn off this preprocessing step.
  - ```--fast-approximation [true, false]``` *default: false* Uses much faster, but not necessarily optimal version of the [Piecewise linear approximation] (https://optimization.mccormick.northwestern.edu/index.php/Piecewise_linear_approximation) when evaluating the model ODEs.
  - ```--create-self-loops [true, false]``` *default: true* Creating selfloops can cause significant overhead even though they have no impact on some types of properties (mainly reachability).
 You can disable selfloops using this switch.

-### Other executables

-Apart from the main binary, Pithya also contains these separate utilities:
- - ```tractor``` Takes a path to one .bio file as a command line argument, performs the linear approximation and prints resulting .bio model file to standard output.
-You can use ```tractor``` as a .bio syntax checker.
- - ```combine``` Takes a path to the (already approximated) .bio model and the .huctl property file as command line arguments and prints a configuration json file.
-You can use ```combine``` to verify that your model and property files are valid.

 ## Build from source

 You can naturally build Pithya from source if you're so inclined.
 After you clone the repository, you can run one of these commands in the root folder:

-*TODO: find how to give args to run command*

 ```
 # On Windows, replace ./gradlew with ./gradlew.bat